 Members may be unable to gain access to loans at reasonable rates.
 This is when credit unions step in and help.

 Lending responsibly is also a major tenet of a credit union and each loan is assessed on the ability of the applicant to pay it back.
-Loans through a credit union have capped interest rates.
+Credit union loans have capped interest rates.
 These are 3% per month or 42.6% APR.
-These figures may appear to be high but the loans are usually for quite short periods of time so the total cost to pay back the loan is not extortionate.
+These figures may appear to be high but the loans are usually for quite short periods of time so the total cost to pay back the credit union loan is not extortionate.

 How Does A Credit Union Work For Its Members?

 Members save money through the credit union.
-Their money is lent out to other members in the form of a loan.
+Their money is lent out to other members in the form of credit union loans.

-To be eligible for a loan, you must be a member of the credit union.
+To be eligible for credit union loans, you must be a member of the credit union.
 You must also have accrued some savings in advance of any loan application being accepted.

 An average figure for interest rates at a credit union is 1% per month.
 No organisation is allowed to charge more than 3% per month.
 There is a separate cap for Northern Ireland of just 1% per month.